Russian Space Forces: Reconnaissance, navigation and communications

+Inspector satellites and counterspace systems

+The Space Forces operate a series of manoeuvrable satellites associated with the 14F150 Nivelir programme, which Russia designates "satellite inspectors".
+Kosmos-2519, launched in June 2017, released a sub-satellite two months later.
+In November 2019 Kosmos-2542 was launched into the orbital plane of the National Reconnaissance Office optical reconnaissance satellite USA-245 and released Kosmos-2543, which manoeuvred to within tens of kilometres of it; in July 2020 Kosmos-2543 in turn released a high-velocity object, characterised by US and British officials as an anti-satellite technology test.

+Three later missions followed the same profile: Kosmos-2558, launched 1 August 2022 into the plane of USA-326; Kosmos-2576, launched 17 May 2024 into the plane of USA-314; and Kosmos-2588, launched 23 May 2025 into the plane of USA-338.
+Each maintains altitude and inclination differences chosen so that its nodal precession rate matches that of its target, producing repeated close approaches — in the case of Kosmos-2588, to within roughly 94 km every four days.
+Kosmos-2558 released a second object in June 2025.

+The Space Forces have also repeatedly tested the ground-launched Nudol direct-ascent anti-satellite system from Plesetsk.
+On 15 November 2021 a Nudol interceptor destroyed the defunct Soviet satellite Kosmos 1408, generating a large debris field in low Earth orbit.

 Structure

 The main tasks of the Russian Space Forces are informing the higher political leaders and military commanders of missile attacks as soon as possible, ballistic missile defence, and the creation, deployment, maintenance and control of in-orbit space vehicles, like the new Persona reconnaissance satellite.
 For example, the Space Forces operate the GLONASS global positioning system.
 The commander of the Space Forces Colonel General Vladimir Popovkin said in January 2006 that 18 GLONASS satellites would be in orbit by 2008.
 In October 2010 the system became fully operational.

 Formations of the Space Forces included the 3rd Missile-Space Defence Army, and a Division of Warning of Missile Attack, both with their headquarters at Solnechnogorsk near Moscow.
 Installations and assets include the Hantsavichy Radar Station in Belarus, along with a number of other large warning radars, and the A-135 anti-ballistic missile system which protects Moscow and the Peresvet anti-air laser combat system which protects strategic missiles.

 There is an optical tracking facility, the Okno (Window) complex near the town of Nurek in central Tajikistan that is intended to monitor objects in space.
 The Okno is capable of tracking objects 40000 km from Earth, the space forces said when it °was put on duty in 2002.
 The facility involves telescope-like equipment housed in several large spheres, similar to the U.S. GEODSS system.

 The 28th Arsenal (28-й арсенал КВ РФ) in Znamenka, Znamensky District, Tambov Oblast, ул. Рабочая, 2 Pervomaisky is affiliated with the Space Forces.